-The income tax benefit in 2022 was primarily due to an enhanced foreign derived intangible income ("FDII") deduction as a result of a change to Section 174 of the U.S. Tax Cuts and Jobs Act in relation to capitalization and amortization of R&D expenses.
-The income tax provision in 2021 was primarily due to U.S. federal and state taxes on income earned in the U.S. and the tax impact of employee equity activity.
+The income tax benefit in 2023 was primarily due to the partial release of the valuation allowance maintained against certain Irish deferred tax assets, partially offset by taxes on income earned in the U.S. and Ireland.
+The income tax provision in 2022 was primarily due to U.S. federal and state taxes on income earned in the U.S. and the tax impact of employee equity activity.